 That depends on your interests and how many activities you would like to try.
-We suggest you allow a minimum of a couple of hours but if you want to try more activities, you will need to allocate yourself more time.
+We suggest you allow a minimum of a couple of hours if you want to try all the activities.

-If you are not free on Saturday 13th, drop us a note here Contact us, we can give you more details of when best to visit the club so you can look around, see our boats, chat to our members and let us share our enthusiasm for sailing with you.
+If you are not free on Saturday 19th, contact the Membership Secretary, who can give you more details of when best to visit the club so you can look around, see our boats, chat to our members and let us share our enthusiasm for sailing with you.

 About the Club

 Mengeham Rythe Sailing Club is a fantastic place to sail; whether you enjoy competitive dinghy racing, cruising or just pottering down the harbour on a paddle board or in your kayak.
 The Club is a self-help club, where all members play their part in making the club work.
 This ranges from assisting with race duties, running the bar, organising social events or writing a web page!
 Members work hard to maintain and look after the clubhouse, the surrounding mudland and moorings in the creek and the club rightly deserves its billing of the ‘secret jewel in Chichester Harbour’.